 This handbook is designed to explain policies and procedures as they relate to receiving services from PAEP and to protect and promote the rights of all persons served through PAEP.
 It is also a way to inform you of what is expected of you and the expectations you should have of PAEP staff.
 This handbook is reviewed annually and updated as necessary to reflect changes in information.
 Please keep it and refer back to it as a reference.
 If there is any section that is unclear to you or needs further explanation, please let us know.
 We will produce this document in an alternate format, including your primary language if other than English, pictures, large print, or any other ways to better help you understand the material upon your request.
-If at any time you misplace this handbook directly on our website at www.parents-alliance.org located under the job seeker services tab/under resources.
+If at any time you misplace this handbook, please ask your Employment Specialist for a replacement.
+You can also access this handbook directly on our website at www.parents-alliance.org located under the job seeker services tab/under resources.